davidtwco/rfcs/text/0000-build-std.md

    of the literature review for more detail][cargo-feature-requests-narrowly-applied-to-build-std]

-Since around 2020, activity in the [wg-cargo-std-aware] repository largely trailed of and there have not been any significant developments related to build-std since.
+Since around 2020, activity in the [wg-cargo-std-aware] repository largely trailed off and there have not been any significant developments related to build-std since.

 ### Implementation summary